robotology-legacy/codyco-superbuild/doc/icub-whole-body-torque-control-faqs.md

 If the head uses CAN, the head\-calib.xml file would not be loaded properly.
 The configuration file for the head would instead be in another folder (for example `.../robots/$ROBOT_NAME/hardware/mechanicals`), and the parameter to modify would be _zero parameter_.

+**Commit the changes**

+At the end, if all is correct, commit the changes.
+_Remarks_:
+It is better to do many commits, rather than to commit everything at the end of the calibration procedure, in order to avoid errors.
+If you have a copy of the calibration configuration files in the .local folder, these files are the ones which will be loaded by _robotinterface_.
+In that case, when you do tests, edit the file in the .local folder.
+When you are sure of the calibration, modify the original calibration files to the new values and commit your changes.

  ### move these parts to an installation tips and tricks page.

 # Things to know before downloading the project.
 * Install only Gazebo from binaries.
 The other programs will have to be installed from sources (not binaries).
-Thanks to that you can choose where there are installed, where are the libraries are placed, and you are able to update them easily.
+Thanks to that, you can choose where they are installed, where the libraries are located, and you are able to update them easily.
-* To be able to clean up easily the whole project, we have to avoid the program to be installed in the _/usr_ folder and avoid to install the library in the _/lib_ folder.
+* To be able to clean up easily the whole project, it is recommended to avoid installing programs in the _/usr_ folder and to avoid installing libraries in the _/lib_ folder.
 To do that, follow these recommendations:
 1. Create a new folder (for example “software”) in your home directory and install all programs in this folder.
-2. When you download the files allowing to install the program, a new folder is created.
-Go to it and create two directories called "build" and "libraries".
-Then, go to the "build" folder, and build the program using the command line `ccmake [_options_] ../`.
+2. When you download the source files of a program, a new folder is created.
+Go to this folder and create two directories called "build" and "install".
+Then, in the "build" folder, build the program using the command line `ccmake [_options_] ../`.
 You should have something like: `~/software/$yourProgram/build`.
-Moreother, all librairies of your programm has be installed in the "libraries" file that you should have created.
+Moreover, all librairies of your programm have to be installed in the "install" folder that you should have created.
 To do that, add to the previous command line the option `\-DCMAKE\_INSTALL\_PREFIX=~/software/$yourProgram/install`).
-3. Normaly, after the command line `make` we write the command `make install`.
-Don't write this last command because we want to keep this program in the current directories without installing it in the "/usr" and "/lib" folders.
-Thanks to that, it is easier to clean up the program.
-Due to this specification, the program is not accessible from other folders.
+3. Normally, after the command line `make`, we write the command `make install`.
+Don't use this last command because we want to keep programs in the current directories without installing them in the "/usr" and "/lib" folders.
+Thanks to that, it is easier to clean up the programs.
+Due to this specification, programs are not accessible from other folders.
-4. Now, configure some variables to allow our programm to be found from anywhere.
+4. Now, configure some variables to allow a program to be found from anywhere.
 These configurations are precised during the installation guide.
 For example you will be informed to add to the "~/.bashrc" file the command lines:
 `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/software/$yourProgram/install/lib)`
 `export PATH=$PATH:~/software/$yourProgram/build`

 # Launch the first iCub test
-Now, all is correctly updated and calibrated.
+Once all is correctly updated and calibrated,
-1. Open the power suppliers (wait a little for the power to come to the iCub).
+1. Switch on the power supplies (wait a little for the power to come to the iCub).
-2. Open the CPO.
+2. Switch on the CPU.
-3. It is recommended to create three terminals called yarpserver/yarpmanger/yarpmotorgui to avoid making some mistakes between them.
+3. It is recommended to create three terminals, called yarpserver/yarpmanager/yarpmotorgui to avoid making some mistakes between them.
 4. Go to the yarpserver terminal and launch "_icub\_cluster.py_" that launches yarpserver + yarprun (or, if you have it, launch the file that configures the cluster correctly.
 It should be called "launchApplicationGui.sh").
 5. Check that the main computer is correctly connected: correct the name of the computer if it is not correct, and click the "_verify_" button.
 Then, click “_check all_” for all computers that you want to connect.
 If one of them is not connected, select it and connect it.
-6. Now, you can push the switch that launches the motors.
+6. Now, you can switch on the motors.
 7. Launch yarpmanager and run, for example, the basic application “_icubstartup_”.
 For some applications that require to connect components, you have to click on “connect”.

 # Some little things to know
 * Be careful with the head and hands of the robot.
-+* If you modify some source files on one computer of the network linked to the robot, these files will not be taken into account if their names are also in the ./local directory.
+* If you modify some source files on one computer of the network linked to the robot, these files will not be taken into account if their names are also in the ./local directory.
 Indeed, when you build a program, files are first read in the /local directory, then in the source folder.
-+* How to hide DEBUG information: in the cmake information, put the variable DEBUG from DEBUG to RELEASE
+* How to hide DEBUG information: in the cmake information, put the variable DEBUG from DEBUG to RELEASE